Ngā Kaimahi | Our Team

 In 2007 I became a mother for the first time and experienced postnatal depression.
 The lack of education and support I experienced became a shaping influence on my next 15 years, which found me involved in organizations such as Parents Centre, Bellyful, Mothers Network, Kindergarten Associations and school committees.

 Prior to having my children I trained as an early childhood teacher and then went on to gain post graduate qualifications in education with a focus on educational psychology.
 The various roles I have had over the years have often involved event management and facilitation and have lead me back to advocating for mental health and educational needs of diverse learners.

-I live in the Northern suburbs of Wellington with my husband and our three children, two college aged and our youngest who is in kindergarten.
+I live in the Northern suburbs of Wellington with my three children; two college aged and my youngest is in kindergarten.
 In my spare time that is not hanging out with my family, I like to run around the local trails of Wellington with my friends as a way of keeping physically and mentally fit.